Air Fryer Chicken Tenders

 Why You’ll Love This Recipe

-• Dare I say better than fast food?
-I love a good chicken strip from time to time and I have to say… these are better than most restaurant versions I’ve had!
+• Delicious – Dare I say better than fast food?
+I love a good chicken tender from time to time and I have to say… these are better than most restaurant versions I’ve had!

-• It’s perfect for busy weeknights.
+• Quick & easy – This recipe is perfect for busy weeknights.
 Get dinner on the table in under 15 minutes!
+Plus, you only need 3 main ingredients plus seasonings.
+How easy is that?!

 Ingredients measured out to make chicken tenders: chicken breast strips, Italian breadcrumbs, panko, egg, salt, pepper, cayenne, paprika and garlic powder.

-• seasoned Italian style breadcrumbs and panko breadcrumbs – I used a combination of seasoned Italian style breadcrumbs and panko breadcrumbs for the coating on these chicken tenders.
+• breadcrumbs – I used a combination of seasoned Italian style breadcrumbs and panko breadcrumbs for the coating on these chicken tenders.
 I like the flavor the Italian style breadcrumbs add and the crisp texture that the larger panko breadcrumbs provide so the combo is perfect.
+That said, feel free to use just one or the other depending on what you have on hand.

-• spices – we’re adding more flavor to the breading with a mixture of paprika, cayenne pepper and garlic powder.
+• seasonings – we’re adding more flavor to the breading with a mixture of paprika, cayenne pepper, garlic powder, salt and pepper.

 • egg – helps bind the breading to the chicken.